NicholasSynovic/nicholassynovic.github.io/content/summaries/focal-loss-for-dense-object-detection.md

 > What open questions do I have about the work?

-Why was the COCO dataset choosen and not the ImageNet or Pascal VOC dataset for training?
+Why was the COCO dataset chosen and not the ImageNet or Pascal VOC dataset for training?

 ### Author Feedback